Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

-When the rest of the party joined the bewildered Taj, they began to spot all kinds of local lifeforms - in the skeletal sense.
+When the rest of the party joined the bewildered Taj, they saw an awful amount of carcasses lying on the path ahead.

 Birds seemed to be the mainstay of the collected boneyard, scattering through the fallen logs and stripped branches devoid of leafy green matter.
-Shells of large insects filled the spaces where the white bones of fallen birds languished, mounds of chitin and shells formed into vague shapes of their previous occupants, creating a grisly game of guess the fauna.
+Shells of large insects filled the spaces where the dead birds' white bones languished, forming mounds of chitinous shells, creating a grisly game of guess the fauna.

 "On it.
 Detect Magic!"